 I went back to Marian and explained that my visa didn't expire until 29th February 2020, so I was hopeful that she could find me an appointment some time before that (being only September 2019 and because her job was answering people who specifically utilized the appointment contact form).

 She responded that I should come in to the office, have my documents checked and talk about possibilities for a further extension.
-When I asked what documents I'd need, she replied that she did know.
+When I asked what documents I'd need, she replied that she did not know.

 On Tuesday 24th September, I physically made my way to the KVR.
 I stood in a line for about an hour, before I was called into a room by a clerk.
 I explained my situation and she said she'd take a look at my file.
 Her system then crashed.
 After a bit more time had passed, she got things working and she told me that she thought I needed an 'EU Blue Card'.
 She walked me over to another area of the building and left me in yet another queue.

 I stood in that line for a short while.
 Once I got to the front (it was about 9:50am), the security guard informed me that they had already seen all the people they would be seeing that morning.
 I noted the time and pointed to the sign on the door with the posted hours (8:30am until noon).
 He then said that those hours were just a suggestion, and that they only see 60 people each morning.